CERTIFICATE OF ORIGIN GUIDE

 A standard certificate of origin contains specific information required by customs authorities to verify the origin of your goods.

-Understanding what goes on a CO helps you prepare your documentation correctly and avoid delays at customs.
-Preferential COs include additional fields specific to the applicable trade agreement.
+Understanding what goes on a COO helps you prepare your documentation correctly and avoid delays at customs.
+Preferential COOs include additional fields specific to the applicable trade agreement.

 Exporter Details